-- 8 (a) A central fund for educational assistance will be established by the County to assist - 9 qualified employees with educational tuition costs.
-Employees are eligible for - reimbursement as outlined in Alachua County Employee Policy #5-21.
-In the event the - 11 County changes, adds, deletes, or amends the policy, the County will notify the Union of - the intended changes and forward copies of the proposed changes.
-The Union and the - Employer will meet if requested by either party to discuss the proposed changes.
+1 ARTICLE 17 2 Educational Assistance Program 3 1.
+General 4 It is the intent of the County to assist full-time, permanent employees to take advantage of 5 opportunities for training, development, and advancement consistent with individual ability, 6 performance, job requirements, and availability of funds.
+7 2.
+General Fund 8 (a) A central fund for educational assistance will be established by the County to assist 9 qualified employees with educational tuition costs.
+Employees are eligible for 10 reimbursement as outlined in Alachua County Employee Policy #5-21.
+In the event the 11 County changes, adds, deletes, or amends the policy, the County will notify the Union of 12 the intended changes and forward copies of the proposed changes.
+The Union and the 13 Employer will meet if requested by either party to discuss the proposed changes.
 14 3.
-Eligibility Requirements

-- Only permanent, full-time County employees who have completed their probation period will - be eligible to participate in this program.

-4. Conditions of Approval or Payment

-- 18 (a) The County will participate in the cost of those courses, both correspondence and - 19 classroom, which are determined to be directly related to the duties of the position held - by the employees seeking assistance; to the duties of a position to which an employee - 21 might reasonably be expected to progress to in the normal course of advancement with - 22 the County; or is a valid elective for a degree program approved by the Department - Director.
-Courses must be taken from an accredited or recognized educational institution. - 24 (b) The County will pay the cost of tuition for such courses, as outlined in the Alachua - 25 County Employee Policy # 5-21, but will not reimburse an employee for books, fees, - supplies, or other expenses in connection with the course(s) to be taken.
+Eligibility Requirements 15 Only permanent, full-time County employees who have completed their probation period will 16 be eligible to participate in this program.
+17 4.
+Conditions of Approval or Payment 18 (a) The County will participate in the cost of those courses, both correspondence and 19 classroom, which are determined to be directly related to the duties of the position held 20 by the employees seeking assistance; to the duties of a position to which an employee 21 might reasonably be expected to progress to in the normal course of advancement with 22 the County; or is a valid elective for a degree program approved by the Department 23 Director.
+Courses must be taken from an accredited or recognized educational institution.
+24 (b) The County will pay the cost of tuition for such courses, as outlined in the Alachua 25 County Employee Policy # 5-21, but will not reimburse an employee for books, fees, 26 supplies, or other expenses in connection with the course(s) to be taken.